 --> '''Billy's Dad''': (Warmly) That's true.

 * Though they're usually no nicer to Zim, the kids at skool are often quick to call Dib out for [[CassandraTruth accusing him of being an alien just because he looks different]].
+One of them even sounds genuinely offended.

 * Dib's compassion for his fellow humans.
 Even though it would be hard to blame him if the only reason he was defending them was to get recognition, it's not the only reason.
 He really does care.